waynodiablo/Oystercard/further_javascript/further_javascript.md

 ###Preamble

-Make sure you have worked through these pills before starting:
+Make sure you have read through these pills before starting - they will give you a little bit more background.
+Don't feel that you have to work through them completely, but make sure you're familiar with the concepts:

 * :pill: [npm](https://github.com/makersacademy/course/blob/master/pills/npm.md)
 * :pill: [bower](https://github.com/makersacademy/course/blob/master/pills/bower.md)